 Social Media Data: The court issued a compromise decision here as well.
 Denny’s had sought all social media data from any account Hinostroza had for the five years preceding the incident.
 Although Judge Koppe granted Denny’s request for social media discovery, she limited the scope of discovery—both in terms of date range and in method of collection, review, and production.

-The court noted, “Social media discovery must allow the requesting party a sufficient sample size from which a potential pattern of content could reveal an emotional or mental state or physical capability that undermines a party’s claim.”
+“Social media discovery must allow the requesting party a sufficient sample size from which a potential pattern of content could reveal an emotional or mental state or physical capability that undermines a party’s claim.”

 Although Judge Koppe noted that courts have ruled that one year of social media discovery is reasonable, she ordered discovery of Hinostroza’s social media data for a period of February 22, 2015 to the present—longer than the one year of data in the cited case law, but shorter than the five years Denny’s requested.
 However, the judge didn’t just give Denny’s the data.
 Instead, rather than granting Denny’s request for Hinostroza to produce five years of social media data, Judge Koppe ordered Hinostroza’s counsel to review all of her social media data (as opposed to Denny’s counsel reviewing it) and produce responsive data for the shorter period of time, but the judge reminded counsel of the duty of candor.